siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

       | otherwise = iter (n - 1) (acc * n)
 ```

-Now, our stack trace looks like this:
+Now, our stack trace is much simpler, and we only use $O(1)$ memory:

 ```haskell
 factorial 5     -- call